-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 From an employment perspective, AI impacts the local workforce in the following ways.

-AI's impact on the workforce: As with other economies, AI competes with human labour and makes some jobs obsolete.
-Research shows that around 1 million people in the Hong Kong workforce may face up to a 70% risk of being replaced by AI.
-Positions such as clerks and cashiers are among the jobs most vulnerable to replacement by AI.
+Impact on the workforce: As with other economies, AI competes with human labour and makes some jobs obsolete.
+Research shows that AI technologies will leave 800,000 in the Hong Kong workforce out of work or looking for a new job by 2028.
+Positions such as clerks, administrative staff and customer service representatives are among the jobs most vulnerable to rapid replacement by AI.

 One way to cope with the challenge posed by AI is to equip the workforce – especially the next generation – with the skills needed to make good use of AI.
 School curricula at the pre-secondary and secondary level now focus on building a solid foundation among students.
 At the post-secondary level, there are university courses and placement programmes that train university students to use AI.